HussainAli-Networking/IT7099-GHN-Project/README.md

 # IT7099 — Global Health Network (GHN) Project

-This repository contains all working files, configurations, and documentation used throughout the **IT7099 CCNP Routing project**, titled the *Global Health Network (GHN) Project*.
+This Repository sitory contains all working files, configurations, and documentation used throughout the **IT7099 CCNP Routing project**, titled the *Global Health Network (GHN) Project*.
 Everything here is meant to document the design, implementation, verification, and backups for a real multi-site enterprise network built and tested in a lab environment. :contentReference[oaicite:0]{index=0}

 ---

-## What’s in This Repo
+## What’s in This Repository

 ### 1) Network Configurations
 Full CLI configurations, backups, and device-specific files for all routers and switches across GHN sites: